 LEED is not only a U.S. program.
 The Canada Green Building Council has published a version of LEED for organizations in that country, meaning organizations putting recycling bins in Toronto, Montreal, Vancouver or anywhere else in the country can get credit for it.

-A full examination of LEED requirements is beyond the means of a single blog post but let’s look at the one area we are familiar with: bins for recycling.
+A full examination of LEED requirements and how to earn LEED points is beyond the means of a single blog post but let’s look at the one area we are familiar with: bins for recycling.
 The guidelines are simply that an organization must have a dedicated area for collecting materials, and the business must collect at a minimum paper, corrugated cardboard, glass, plastics and metals.
 Your recycling contractor may accept co-mingled recycling but it’s also easy to place multi-slot containers to make it easy for workers to toss each recyclable into an appropriate stream.

 LEED does not require a certain square footage for your recycling area, only that it be a dedicated space.
 However they do recommend minimum recycling areas based on the building area.
 They suggest at least 82 square feet for small facilities up to 500 square feet for huge facilities.